PaddlePaddle/Parakeet/examples/speedyspeech/baker/README.md

 # Speedyspeech with the Baker dataset

-This example contains code used to train a speedyspeech model with [Chinese Standard Mandarin Speech Copus](https://www.data-baker.com/open_source.html).
+This example contains code used to train a [Speedyspeech](http://arxiv.org/abs/2008.03802) model with [Chinese Standard Mandarin Speech Copus](https://www.data-baker.com/open_source.html).
 NOTE that we only implement the student part of the Speedyspeech model.
 The ground truth alignment used to train the model is extracted from the dataset.

 ## Preprocess the dataset

 Download the dataset from the [official website of data-baker](https://www.data-baker.com/data/index/source) and extract it to `~/datasets`.
-Then the dataset is `~/datasets/BZNSYP`.
+Then the dataset is in directory `~/datasets/BZNSYP`.

 Run the script for preprocessing.